cjbarrie/quiltr/README.md

 ```

-The <tt>quiltr</tt> package has been adapted from the <tt>qualtricsR</tt> [here](https://github.com/saberry/qualtricsR).
-This package was designed for generating bespoke surveys in a format appropriate for importing into Qualtrics.

 The <tt>quiltr</tt> package is designed for generating Qualtrics importable forms for data labelling, in particular text labelling.

 There are two workhorse functions, which are `quilt_form_data()` and `quilt_form`.
 The first of these takes a dataset of text for labelling and structures it appropriately for writing the Qualtrics data labelling form.
 The second takes the `data.frame` produced by `quilt_form_data()` and generates a .txt file that is importable into Qualtrics.